 Damien Nunes, Service Designer Service Science Factory

-Damien has a background in design and is currently of project leader and service designer at the Service Science Factory (SSF).
+Damien has a background in design and is currently project leader and service designer at the Service Science Factory (SSF).
 He facilitates projects, workshops and inspires creativity within (project)groups to develop new innovative service concepts.

 Sabine Janssen, Msc, Project Leader Service Science Factory